Please download the Aboriginal Serif font to view these pages properly

 Tsek’ehne is spoken in the northern interior of British Columbia, in the area approximately around Williston Lake.
-It is currently written in a Roman orthography, similar to Carrier.
+There are currently two forms of Roman orthography used for writing Tsek’ehne.
+They are virtually identical; the only differences are pointed out below in the notes section.

-There are examples of the use of Syllabics in the Tsek’ehne nation.
+There are examples of the use of Carrier syllabics in the Tsek’ehne nation.
 Specifically, a tombstone in the McLeod Lake First Nation, which has written on it:

 ᐸ ᘇ ᘱ ᐁᔆ ᗸ